Hoaqim1/Assignment-1---Programing/Problems.md

 IMPORTANT!
 Missing sort function(FIXED)
-Fix sort function, only sorts one way
+Fix sort function, only sorts one way(FIXED)
 Missing find value function(FIXED)
 Overlook and refine comments

 BEFORE DEADLINE
-Fix sort function, only sorts one way
+Fix sort function, only sorts one way(FIXED)
 Overlook and refine comments
 Test how user input can fail and solve it. find more problems to fix, to tired right now